Articles Comments

 Recognizes the author of a paper judged to be the best technical paper presented at the ITE Western District Annual Meeting by a Young Professional.
 The paper would be judged based on its value to transportation engineering.
 Papers are screened by the local arrangements technical committee and judged by a panel of section technical chairs.
 Key criteria include: Originality; Significance and Applicability to Transportation; Research and Technical Content; and Ability to clearly communicate information (presentation and format).

-The author must be a Western District member and be 35 years old or younger.
+• The primary author must be a Western District member and be 35 years old or younger.

-The award was established in 2005 and the winning author receives $200 and a plaque at the Western District Annual Meeting.
+• The award was established in 2005 and the winning author receives a plaque at the Western District Annual Meeting.

 Year